Wisconsin Nature

 There are many simple ways to help protect Lake Michigan.
 Residents can avoid pouring chemicals and other substances down their drains, as they will go directly into the lake.
 Conserving water is another important factor in preserving our freshwater resource, so families should avoid using more than they need.
 Also, avoid throwing litter on the ground or into the lake.
 Finally, cultivate an appreciation and learn to enjoy our wonderful resource and its gifts to the community.

 Join in a multi-cultural community event celebrating the gift of our shared water.
-We Are Water is presented by Milwaukee Water Commons and takes place on the bank of Lake Michigan at South Shore Park on Sunday, August 13.
+We Are Water is presented by Milwaukee Water Commons and takes place on the beachfront of Lake Michigan at McKinley Beach on Sunday, August 11.
 Learn more!

 Written with contributions from AJ Grill and Drew Shuster.